rConfig V8 Core CLI Commands Reference

 Section titled “rconfig:rancid-device-mappings”Manages device type mappings for RANCID import.
 Used to map RANCID device types to rConfig vendor templates.

-php artisan rconfig:rancid-device-mappingsSee also: RANCID Migration Guide
+php artisan rconfig:rancid-device-mappingsSee also: Migrate from RANCID to rConfig.

 rconfig:rancid-import-devices